jhwangit128/saveTheOcean/README.md

 # SAVE THE OCEAN
-link to live site: https://
+link to live site: https://savetheocean.herokuapp.com

 ## About

 * Ocean plastic pollution awareness site
-* This app allows users to add and share their tips on how to reduce plastic waste.
+* This app allows users to add and share their tips on using less plastic.

 ## Tech used

 * Rails
 * React
 * PostgreSQL
+* React UI Library

 ## User Stories